Alexander Vershbow: Early life and education

 Vershbow was born in Boston, Massachusetts, to Arthur Vershbow and Charlotte Vershbow (née Zimmerman), both of German descent.

 Vershbow attended the Buckingham Browne & Nichols School before moving on to Yale College, from which he graduated in 1974 in Russian and East European Studies.
 He earned an MA at Columbia University in 1976 in International Relations and Certificate of the Russian Institute.
 He learned to play the drums at a young age and kept up his passion abroad including occasionally playing in bands with other Ambassadors while on foreign assignments.

 Career

 National Security Council

 Vershbow was Special Assistant to the President and Senior Director for European Affairs at the National Security Council (1994–97).
 He was the first recipient of the Department of Defense's Joseph J. Kruzel Award for his contributions to peace in the former Yugoslavia (1997).

 Ambassador to Russia

 Vershbow was US ambassador to Russia from 2001 to 2005.
 He is famous for ignoring the official ceremony of giving his letter of credence to Russian President Vladimir Putin, for which the reason of "a planned vacation" was given.
-During his tenure the Embassy publicly supported the candidacy of Elena Mizulina whose political party advocated for the legalization of prostitution.
-The US Office of Trafficking in Persons and American NGO MiraMed Institute, which was the first nonprofit to work against trafficking of women and girls from Russia, brought pressure to have Ambassador Vershbow to withdraw his support since it was contrary to U.S. policy.
-In response, he requested an OIG investigation into the finances of MiraMed Institute which found no serious irregularities.